 - One of its political subdivisions (county, city, town, village);

-- A school district or Board of Cooperative Educational Services (BOCES);
+- A school district or Boards of Cooperative Educational Services (BOCES);

 - A public authority or public benefit corporation; or

 - Another entity that participates in the Retirement System.

 This is not a complete list.
 If you have any doubt about the status of your new employer, you should contact us.